 A fracture or dislocation of the elbow can be very painful and keep you from your favorite activities.
-At TriHealth Orthopedics & Sports Institute, our team offers treatment tailored to your injury.
+At TriHealth Orthopedics & Sports Institute and Beacon Orthopaedics & Sports Medicine, our team offers treatment tailored to your injury.
 Whether you have a simple injury that calls for bracing or a more complex break or dislocation, we’re here for you.
 Our surgeons, hand therapists and physical therapists work closely together to help you return to the activities you enjoy.

 Elbow Fractures and Dislocations